 Finally, you’d perform ongoing risk assessments as the project progresses

 A few of the main benefits associated with risk management are:

 - Savings on project cost and time.

 - Fewer hours spent dealing with problems because solutions have been planned to improve efficiency if a risk occurs.

-- Minimizing scope creep (scope creep refers to uncontrolled changes or continuous growth in a project’s scope, and this can occur when it isn’t properly defined, documented, or controlled).
+- Minimizing scope creep (scope creep refers to uncontrolled changes or continuous growth in a project’s scope, and this can occur when the project isn’t properly defined, documented, or controlled).

 A Guide to Risk Identification and Analysis

 Using this process, you can spend more time managing the creation of your project deliverables.
-And, if a risk were to become an actual problem, you’ll be able to quickly implement your planned risk responses (contingency and fallback plans), rather than determining a course of action when a problem has already occurred.
-All in all, this allows for more proactive project management, and you can avoid losing a lot of time and resources when issues do not become problems.
+And, if a risk were to occur, you’ll be able to quickly implement your planned risk responses (contingency and fallback plans), rather than determining a course of action when an issue has occurred.
+All in all, this allows for more proactive project management.
+You can avoid losing a lot of time and resources when issues do not become problems.